bokeh/bokeh/docs/bokeh/source/docs/first_steps/first_steps_8.rst

 Using ColumnDataSource
 ----------------------

-The :class:`~bokeh.models.sources.ColumnDataSource` is Bokeh's own data structure.
+The :class:`~bokeh.models.ColumnDataSource` is Bokeh's own data structure.
 For details about the ``ColumnDataSource``, see |ColumnDataSource| in the user guide.